L.M. Marlowe | The Institutional Reformation™

 The Mathematics of Poverty Incarceration

-In the United States, approximately 470,000 people sit in local jails on any given day awaiting trial — not because they have been convicted, but because they cannot afford bail.
+In the United States, about 470,000 people sit in local jails on any given day awaiting trial — not because they have been convicted, but because they cannot afford bail.

 The median bail amount for a felony is $10,000.
 The median income of detained defendants is $15,500 per year.

-The bail bond industry extracts approximately $2.4 billion annually in non-refundable premiums — typically 10% of the bail amount — from families who will never see that money again, regardless of case outcome.
+The bail bond industry extracts about $2.4 billion annually in non-refundable premiums — typically 10% of the bail amount — from families who will never see that money again, regardless of case outcome.

 The extraction formula: